Thursday’s Transactions, | Federal News Network

 ALLEN AMERICANS — Released LW Tim Doherty from standard player contract.

+FLORIDA EVERBLADES — Released G Ben Myers as EBUG.
+Announced F Tommy Marchin retired.

-GREENVILLE SWAMP RABBITS — Released G Wes Hunt from EBUG.
-Claimed G Hayden Lavigne off waivers.
+GREENVILLE SWAMP RABBITS — Released G Wes Hunt as EBUG.
+Claimed G Hayden Lavigne off waivers from Wichita.

+KANSAS CITY MAVERICKS — Claimed D Matt Petgrave off waivers from Florida.

+ORLANDO SOLAR BEARS — Activated D Nolan Valleau from cimmissioner’s exempt list and placed on reserve.

 |SOCCER